Brendan Burke (sportscaster)

-Brendan Burke (born July 8, 1984) is an American sportscaster for MSG Networks, the New York Islanders and Turner Sports.
+Brendan Matthew Burke (born July 8, 1984) is an American sportscaster for MSG Networks, the New York Islanders, NBC Sports and TNT Sports.

 Early life

 Burke was born in Milwaukee, Wisconsin, while his father, Don, (sportswriter) covered the then-IHL Milwaukee Admirals, Green Bay Packers and Milwaukee Brewers.
 In 1990, Burke moved to Fair Lawn, New Jersey, and later attended Paramus Catholic High School.